 Check those certificates

 It is vital that you check the health test certificates from both parents of any puppy you consider purchasing.
 Remember, Kennel Club registration will not protect your puppy from having parents with bad hips.
 Walk away from breeders that make excuses or say there is no need to test your puppy’s mother because Dad has been done.
 This is completely untrue.

 This is your next opportunity to help give your puppy great hips.
 And it is thought that there are three main ways that you can help.
 The first is by avoiding inappropriate exercise, the second is by feeding for an appropriate rate of growth, and the third is a little more controversial as it involves delaying neutering until your dog is mature.

 The right way to exercise a puppy

 Puppies don’t need long walks or vigorous exercise.
 Playing in the garden is sufficient for pups under five months old.
 If you take your puppy out on a leash, a rule of thumb often mentioned is no more than five minutes walking per day, for each month of his age.
 So that means a maximum of 25 minutes for a 5 month old puppy.
-This is just a guideline, to help those who are not sure how to exercise a puppy, it isn’t backed up by studies or evidence, but is a common sense principle that will help you avoid overdoing it.
+This is just a guideline, to help those who are not sure how to exercise a puppy.
+It isn’t backed up by studies or evidence, but is a common sense principle that will help you avoid overdoing it.

 Avoiding steps and stairs

 One study has shown that puppies climbing stairs at an early age were more likely to develop hip dysplasia.
 So it is a sensible precaution to carry your small puppy up and down steps.
 Most experts recommend you don’t teach or encourage dogs to jump until they have stopped growing and this seems a sensible precaution.

 Diet and growth